 Outdoor water use from irrigation (sprinkler) systems can mean higher than average water bills during summer months.
 That's why its important to water as efficiently as possible to reduce waste and avoid high water bills.
 The infographic below illustrates the amount of water you could be using when running your irrigation system.

-For more detailed information, please check out our Irrigation Tips videos!
+For more detailed information on how to make simple irrigation repairs and how much to water, please check out our Irrigation Tips videos!

 Sign up for weekly watering advice from WaterMyYard

 Learn which plants will thrive in the Texas heat.

 Condition the soil with mulch or compost before planting grass or flowerbeds so that water will soak in rather than run off.

 Fertilize lawns at least twice a year for root stimulation, but do not over fertilize.
 Grass with a good root system makes better use of less water and is more drought-tolerant.